kirbylink/apache-archiva-spring-boot/README.md

 # Apache Archiva Spring Boot application

-This is a Spring Boot application that runs a Apache Archiva War file.
+This is a Spring Boot application that runs an Apache Archiva War file.

+## Project Status: Archived

+**Important Notice:** This project has been archived and is no longer maintained.
+Due to the following reasons, development has been discontinued:
+- Apache Archiva has been archived and is no longer actively developed.
+- Newer versions of Spring Boot require Java 17 or higher, while Apache Archiva only supports Java 8.
+- Significant changes in the Java ecosystem, such as the transition from `javax` to `jakarta` packages, would require extensive modifications to update Apache Archiva, which is not feasible given its complex structure.

+As a result, this repository will no longer receive updates or new releases.

 Table of contents:
 - [General](#general)